RamXX/Stock_Correlation/README.md

 ```

 # Live environment
 This is a streamlit app and it's also hosted at streamlit.
-You can use it directly at
+You can use it directly [here](https://ramxx-stock-correlation-correl-z4zrmi.streamlit.app/)